MichaelJbyte/Microsoft-365-Admin-Center/README.md

 ## Objectives
 * Create and manage mulitple users
-* Administer and remove Microsoft licenses and apps
+* Assign and remove Microsoft licenses and applications
 * Perform user deletion and password resets
 * Understand admin center layouts and tools

 ## Background: Microsoft 365 Admin Center

 The Microsoft 365 Admin Center is a page used to easily manage users, devices, emails, teams, and more for a business operation.
-Administrators given access can assist employees with daily issues such as account lockout, lost emails, invalid licenses, and any other technical issues that may regard a user.
+Administrators can assist users with daily issues such as account lockouts, missing emails, license problems, and other technical concerns.
 Understanding the admin center is crucial to assisting others in an IT and cybersecurity role.

 ## Microsoft 365 Admin Center

 Beginning the lab, I open up the Microsoft 365 Admin Center and am welcomed to the dashboard.
 This page will be very useful in providing shortcuts for frequent IT tasks such as user account management, resetting passwords, and even Microsoft 365 license alerts.

-I took some time to study the home page layout to affiliate with recurring tasks I may perform and the shortcut locations relating to them.
+I took some time to study the home page layout to familiarize myself with recurring tasks I may perform and the shortcut locations relating to them.

 ___________________________________________________________________________
 ![photo1](https://github.com/MichaelJbyte/Microsoft-365-Admin-Center/blob/aaf7baaeba50e5112922c82cb9f6a1fa9608f17e/dashboard01.png)